Sophia-art/EukaryoticTranscriptomics/README.md

 ```
 3. Collapsing technical replicates: *DESeq2 provides a function collapseReplicates which can assist in combining the counts from technical replicates into single columns of the count matrix.
 The term technical replicate implies multiple sequencing runs of the same library.*
 4. Differential expression analysis: a single function: DESeq<br/>
+*DESeq2’s default method to normalize read counts to account for differences in sequencing depths is imple- mented in estimateSizeFactors() (..) for every gene (= row), determine the geometric mean of its read counts across all samples (yielding the ”pseudo-reference”, i.e. one value per gene), divide every value of the count matrix by the corresponding pseudo-reference value, for every sample (= column), determine the median of these ratios.
+This is the size factor.* [http://chagall.med.cornell.edu/RNASEQcourse/Intro2RNAseq.pdf]<br/>
 Results are the *log2 fold changes, p values and adjusted p values.
-With no additional arguments to results, the log2 fold change and Wald test p value will be for the last variable in the design formula, and if this is a factor, the comparison will be the last level of this variable over the reference level*
+With no additional arguments to results, the log2 fold change and Wald test p value will be for the last variable in the design formula, and if this is a factor, the comparison will be the last level of this variable over the reference level*<br/>
 ```ruby
 dds <- DESeq(dds)
 res <- results(dds)